Facilities and features

 Music and Worship

-St. Luke's has a fine 3 manual Abbott Organ built in 1881,
+St Luke's has a fine 3-manual Abbott Organ built in 1881.

 Groups, Courses and Activities

-Friendship Group and a House Group.
+A Friendship Group and a House Group.

 Help for Visitors

-Excellent guide book published in 2008
+Excellent illustrated guide book available, published in 2008.

-At the moment only for services.
+At the moment, only for services.